ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     #toolbar td img.tbButton.size22x22 {
       width: 22px;
       height: 22px;
-      padding: 5px; /* padding is calculated to center the picture horizontaly and verticaly in the 32x32 allocated */ }
+      padding: 5px; /* padding is calculated to center the picture horizontally and vertically in the 32x32 allocated */ }

     #toolbar td img.tbButton.size145x30 {
       width: 145px;
       height: 30px;
-      padding: 1px 0; /* padding is calculated to center the picture verticaly in the 32x32 allocated area (1+30+1 */
+      padding: 1px 0; /* padding is calculated to center the picture vertically in the 32x32 allocated area (1+30+1 */
     }

 *Example custom.css to manage a toolbar icon with a non standard size*